auth0/auth0.js/README.md

 - **getUser(userId, cb)**: Returns the user profile. https://auth0.com/docs/api/management/v2#!/Users/get_users_by_id
 - **patchUserMetadata(userId, userMetadata, cb)**: Updates the user metadata.
 It will patch the user metadata with the attributes sent. https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id
+- **patchUserAttributes(userId, user, cb)**: Updates the user attributes.
+It will patch the root attributes that the server allows it.
+To check what attributes can be patched, go to https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id
 - **linkUser(userId, secondaryUserToken, cb)**: Link two users. https://auth0.com/docs/api/management/v2#!/Users/post_identities

 ## Documentation

 For a complete reference and examples please check our [docs](https://auth0.com/docs/libraries/auth0js).